 Your doctor will start by asking you about your symptoms.
 Questions may include when you first noticed the bleeding, related symptoms you’re experiencing, and what color the blood is.

-Doctors must often perform a visual and/or physical exam to check the affected area.
+Doctors most often perform a visual and/or physical exam to check the affected area.
 This can include inserting a gloved, lubricated finger into the anus to check for abnormalities, such as hemorrhoids.

-Sometimes rectal bleeding may require endoscopy procedures.
+Sometimes rectal bleeding may require endoscopic procedures.
 This involves inserting a thin, flexible lighted scope into the anus.
 The scope has a camera on the end, which allows the doctor to view the area to pinpoint any bleeding signs.
-Examples of endoscopy procedures to view rectal bleeding include sigmoidoscopy or a colonoscopy.
+Examples of endoscopic procedures to view rectal bleeding include a sigmoidoscopy or a colonoscopy.

-A doctor may also order a blood test, such as a complete blood count to determine if you have lost a significant amount of blood.
+A doctor may also order a blood test, such as a complete blood count (CBC) to determine if you’ve lost a significant amount of blood.

 Rectal bleeding treatments depend upon the cause and severity.

 Like hemorrhoids, anal fissures may resolve on their own.
-Ulcers and infections can require antibiotic therapy to reduce infection-causing bacteria.
+Using stool softeners can address issues with constipation and help anal fissures to heal.
+Infections can require antibiotic therapy to eliminate the bacteria.